An overview of the world fauna

-This genus has at present relatively few known representatives with some four species recorded from the Nearctic and only two known from Europe.
+This genus has at present relatively few known representatives with some four species recorded from the Nearctic and 5 known from Europe.

 Lamprolonchaea Bezzi, 1920

 This genus of brightly coloured metallic species has a mainly Oriental and Australasian distribution with two species known from Africa.
 There are at present 17 named species many of which have been described from islands of the Oceania region.
 One species L. smaragdi (Walker), has been found in the Mediterranean region and from northern Europe (Netherlands and Germany) where it occurs in association with imported fruit.
 It has recently been recorded from California, USA again perhaps due to accidental imporation

 The largest genus - most abundant in the forest zones of the Paleractic (c70 species) and Nearctic (c72 species).
 Also present in Neotropics, Australasia and the Afrotropics.